akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240318000000/index.md

 Categories: cs-CV, cs-SD, cs.SD, eess-AS
 Keyword Score: 43
 Keywords: Diffusion Model, Benchmarking, Generative Adversarial Network, Simulation, Simulator
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.10904v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.10904v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.10904v1.pdf" filename="2403.10904v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.10904v2.pdf" filename="2403.10904v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 Data-driven modeling of complex physical systems is receiving a growing amount of attention in the <b>simulation</b> and machine learning communities.
 Since most physical <b>simulations</b> are based on compute-intensive, iterative implementations of differential equation systems, a (partial) replacement with learned, 1-step inference models has the potential for significant speedups in a wide range of application areas.
 In this context, we present a novel <b>benchmark</b> for the evaluation of 1-step generative learning models in terms of speed and physical correctness.
 Our Urban Sound Propagation <b>benchmark</b> is based on the physically complex and practically relevant, yet intuitively easy to grasp task of modeling the 2d propagation of waves from a sound source in an urban environment.
 We provide a dataset with 100k samples, where each sample consists of pairs of real 2d building maps drawn from OpenStreetmap, a parameterized sound source, and a simulated ground truth sound propagation for the given scene.
 The dataset provides four different <b>simulation</b> tasks with increasing complexity regarding reflection, diffraction and source variance.
 A first baseline evaluation of common generative U-Net, <b>GAN</b> and <b>Diffusion</b> <b>models</b> shows, that while these models are very well capable of modeling sound propagations in simple cases, the approximation of sub-systems represented by higher order equations systematically fails.
-Information about the dataset, download instructions and source codes are provided on our anonymous website: https://www.urban-sound-data.org.
+Information about the dataset, download instructions and source codes are provided on our website: https://www.urban-sound-data.org.

 {{</citation>}}